 "Aurora" - cruiser-museum in St. Petersburg

-Towing the cruiser "Aurora" to the Leningrad Shipbuilding Plant named after A. A. Zhdanov for repairs.
+Towing the cruiser "Aurora" to the Leningrad Shipyard named after A. A. Zhdanov for repairs.
 1984

-By the Decree of the RSFSR Council of Ministers No. 1327 of August 30, 1960, the Aurora was given the official status of a state-protected monument ship.
-Since 1961, the museum, which had existed on the ship since 1950 on the initiative of several officers, was open to free admission, and its exposition was expanded.
-Soon "Aurora" became one of the popular places in the city.
+By Resolution of the Council of Ministers of the RSFSR No. 1327 of August 30, 1960, the Aurora was given the official status of a state-protected monument ship.
+Since 1961, the museum, which had existed on the ship since 1950 on the initiative of several officers, was given free access and its exhibition expanded.
+Soon Aurora became one of the popular places in the city.

-The final canonization of the Aurora, its transformation into a symbolic ship, took place in 1967, when, in honor of the 50th anniversary of the revolution of 1917, the Aurora again fired a blank shot from a 152-mm tank gun at exactly 21 hours 45 minutes.
-In February 1968, the cruiser was awarded the Order of the October Revolution, the second most important order in the country.
-So, "Aurora", once becoming the first order-bearing ship, became the first twice-ordered ship in the history of the Soviet Navy.
+The final canonization of the Aurora, its transformation into a symbol ship, occurred in 1967, when, in honor of the 50th anniversary of the 1917 revolution, the Aurora again fired a blank shot from its 152-mm tank gun at exactly 21:45.
+In February 1968, the cruiser was awarded the second most important order in the country - the Order of the October Revolution.
+Thus, the Aurora, having once become the first ship to bear the order, also became the first twice to bear the order in the history of the Soviet Navy.

 The cruiser "Aurora" passes through the Palace Bridge in St. Petersburg, 2014

 By the end of the 1970s, the Aurora hull fell into disrepair.
-Required repair-reconstruction.
-After proposals were developed by a specially created commission, repairs began in August 1984 and continued until August 1987.
+Repair and reconstruction was required.
+After developing proposals from a specially created commission, repairs began in August 1984 and continued until August 1987.
 Instead of a complete restoration, it was decided to replace the old building with a new one.
-The "restoration" of the Aurora (however, having the original drawings, the reenactors failed to bring much to its original state in view of the numerous conversions of the cruiser before that) cost about 35 million rubles.
+The “restoration” of the “Aurora” (however, having the original drawings, the reconstructors were not able to bring much to their original state due to the numerous re-equipment of the cruiser before) cost about 35 million rubles.

-The ship was intended to perform the functions of a reconnaissance cruiser and combat enemy merchant shipping at a short distance from the bases, as well as to support battleships in squadron combat.
-In fact, he could not solve any of these tasks due to insufficient (for the 1900s) cruising range for a cruiser, low speed, weak armament and protection, therefore, from 1908, he served as a training cruiser.
+The ship was intended to perform the functions of a reconnaissance cruiser and combat enemy merchant shipping at a short distance from the bases, as well as to support battleships in squadron battles.
+In fact, she could not solve any of these problems due to the insufficient (for the 1900s) cruising range for a cruiser, low speed, weak weapons and protection, therefore, from 1908 she served as a training cruiser.

-Structurally, it belonged to the type of armored cruisers, tactically - to trade fighter cruisers.
+Structurally, it belonged to the type of armored cruisers, tactically - to the trade fighter cruisers.

 Launching